dennlinger/personal-website/content/posts/cohere-summarization.md

 Secondly, **explicit training for multilingual summary** experiences could be a possible extension.
 The model already exhibits a (albeit weak) multilingual tendency, which allows users to explore foreign-to-English summarization settings.
 If Cohere manages to extend their functionality to some of the other languages with a potential customer base, this could be a realistic extension.
 Something that will also likely be expanded is the **degree of customization possible**.
 While the (beta) endpoint already includes generic parameters such as "length", "extractiveness" and a mild form of styling ("bullets" or "paragraphs" being the available choices), recent trends in summarization research have shifted to a much broader degree of "controllable generation".
 Similar directions can be observed in the "more general LLM research", where instruction-tuned tooling is strongly preferred by users over more generic LLMs.
 While there is also an option to give user-specified free-form instructions is already in place, it **currently does not seem to affect the produced output** too much.
 If Cohere manages to expand on the customization options available this way, a much more generic set of "summarization-like" tasks could be approached.
 This includes, for example, writing [entity-centric summaries](https://aclanthology.org/2022.acl-long.237.pdf), where the summary provides a much more targeted text compared to a (broader) input document, or [data-to-text](https://ai.googleblog.com/2021/01/totto-controlled-table-to-text.html) settings, which is highly relevant in financial/business settings.
 However, more important will be the degree of **adoption by clients**; I suspect that we will see the emergence of more tailored endpoints in the near future, which specifically cater to the needs of different specialized domains, again, possibly for specific legal/financial/medical documents.
 Here, a much stricter focus on factuality is generally required, and if *useful* application scenarios can be identified, it requires the adoption of slightly more consistent summary generation than currently possible.
-I am not convinced at this point that the "extractiveness" parameter delivers the required level of factual accuracy, yet.
+I am not fully convinced at this point that the "extractiveness" parameter delivers the required level of factual accuracy, yet.
+If users are interested in consistent answers, then **the bullets-style format seems to be the more reliable choice**.

 In summary (no pun intended), it seems that Cohere has not released a major groundbreaking leap forward at the scale of chatGPT -- but they might not have to.
 Providing a highly usable experience to a smaller set of dedicated users can pay off for them in the long run; a concise feature set with *real application value* to users will ultimately beat the comparatively flashy but less straightforward chatGPT.
 As for myself, I am currently evaluating the model on a broader dataset for performance on academically used evaluation metrics; so stay tuned for a part two!

+PS: This post's title image was taken in UBC's beautiful Botanical Garden, which I visited just before starting my exchange year in Toronto in August 2017.